 Yes, it's nice to hear words of encouragement and well wishes, but unless your friends are moonlighting as stand-up comedians, an overly long toast can easily go from sentimental to excruciating.
 Limit the number and length of toasts to a few key guests (think: maid of honor, best man, your parents), and let everyone get back to the party.

 8. Bring in the entertainment.

-Remember that scary clown/magician from your eighth birthday party?
+Remember that scary clown/magician from your eight birthday party?
 Today's specialty performers are nothing like that.
-The options for wedding entertainment span from tricked-out DJs to belly dancers to singing waiters—these people are pros at making sure weddings aren't boring.
+The options for wedding entertainment span from tricked-out DJs to belly dancers and singing waiters—these people are pros at making sure weddings aren't boring.

 9. Think beyond wedding cake.

-Wedding cakes are still a staple, but consider expanding the selection for those with a sweet tooth—we're talking a full dessert bar with everything from whoopie pies, truffles, cupcakes and candies, along with local delicacies like fried Oreos or black-and-white cookies.
+Wedding cakes are still a staple, but consider expanding the selection for those with a sweet tooth—we're talking a full dessert bar with everything from whoopie pies and truffles to cupcakes and candies, along with local delicacies like fried Oreos or black-and-white cookies.
 The dessert bar can double as your wedding favor by setting out plastic bags or boxes for your guests to take a snack for the road.

 Planning a wedding can be stressful, but when the day arrives, everyone will have more fun if you can overlook any little mishaps (and there's always something that goes slightly awry) and let loose.
 Think about it: Do you have fun at parties where the host is incessantly on edge?
 To avoid sabotaging your good mood, assign any last-minute tasks to a bridesmaid, relative or your wedding planner—and designate a friend who, if they observe you getting stressed, will ply you with a cocktail or two.